muratk5n/thirdwave/en/README.md

 ---

-Sounds like a stupid kid.. who'd follow this shite \#FTX
+See vid.
+Sounds like a stupid kid.. who'd follow this shit \#FTX

 [[-]](https://twitter.com/NerdNationUnbox/status/1590562777139417094)